DawidAdamski/nvim.profile/README.md

 default=here_your_username
 ```
 If you don't have you have situation that files in your home directory start to be installed from root account.
+2. If you want to have working treesitter you need to have installed gcc.